tapas4java/kube-playground/README.md

     ```bash
     kubectl get pods
     ```
-    You should see pods for the frontend, backend, and database.
+    You should see pods for all the different microservices.
+This may take a few minutes to start up.

 **How to Access:**

-You can now access the shopping cart application at `http://cart.localtest.me`.
+You can now access the shopping cart application at `http://shop.localtest.me`.

-### 🏭 Productionizing the App with Monitoring
+### 🏭 Productionizing the App with Full Observability

-The final step is to install a complete monitoring stack using the `kube-prometheus-stack` Helm chart.
-This stack includes Prometheus for collecting metrics and Grafana for visualizing them.
+The final step is to install a complete observability stack.
+This will give you visibility into the three pillars of observability: **metrics**, **logs**, and **traces**.
+We will use a combination of popular open-source tools from the Grafana ecosystem.

 The manifests for this section are in the `/20-productionize-shopping-cart` directory.

-**1. Install the Kube Prometheus Stack**
+**1. Install Prometheus for Metrics**

+We'll use the `kube-prometheus-stack` Helm chart, which includes Prometheus for collecting metrics and Grafana for dashboards.

 First, add the `prometheus-community` Helm repository:
 ```bash